francois-rd/coma/docs/source/tutorials/examples/cli.rst

 .. note::

     Deletion of dictionary entries is not currently supported.
-In the following example, ``omegaconf`` merges the empty dictionary with the default dictionary (i.e., the default is left unchanged):
+In the following, ``omegaconf`` simply merges the empty dictionary with the default dictionary (i.e., the default is left unchanged):

     .. code-block:: console